Dry Eye | Whitby & Co | Independent Opticians London | Fleet Street

 Causes of Dry Eye

-Dry eye can affect anyone, although it becomes more common as we get older.
-Common causes are:
+There are many causes for Dry Eye.
+It can affect anyone, although it becomes more common as we get older.

-• Structural problems of the eyelid, preventing proper closure
+• Structural problems of the eyelid – which prevent proper closure of the eye

-• Diseases compromising the ability to produce tears, including
+• Diseases which affect the ability to produce tears.

 • Rheumatoid arthritis